supabase/pg_netstat/README.md

 1. `pg_netstat.interval` - How often network packets to be collected (in seconds)
 2. `pg_netstat.packet_wait_time` - How long to wait for network packets to be deliverd to collector (in seconds)
-3. `pg_netstat.pcap_buffer_size` - pcap setting for buffer size (in bytes), see details: https://www.tcpdump.org/manpages/pcap.3pcap.html
+3. `pg_netstat.pcap_buffer_size` - pcap setting for buffer size (in bytes)
-4. `pg_netstat.pcap_snaplen` - pcap setting for snapshot length (in bytes), see details: https://www.tcpdump.org/manpages/pcap.3pcap.html
+4. `pg_netstat.pcap_snaplen` - pcap setting for snapshot length (in bytes)
-5. `pg_netstat.pcap_timeout` - pcap setting for packet buffer timeout (in milliseconds), see details: https://www.tcpdump.org/manpages/pcap.3pcap.html
+5. `pg_netstat.pcap_timeout` - pcap setting for packet buffer timeout (in milliseconds)

-The most useful config is `interval`, which defines the stats collection frequency and all the others are low level so you probably don't want to change.
+The most useful config is `interval`, which defines the stats collection frequency and all the others are low level and you probably don't want to change.
+For all the `pcap_*` settings, see details at https://www.tcpdump.org/manpages/pcap.3pcap.html.

 Below is an example: